StephaneRob/cloud-storage/README.md

 ## How it works?

 CloudStorage is a direct upload backend and it's compatible with multiple storage.
-The idea is to call an API endpoint to get a presigned url, upload the file directly to the storage and let know the backend that the file is correclty uploaded.
+The front end request a presigned url to a configured endpoint, upload the file directly to the storage and let the backend know that the file is correclty uploaded.

-The response from the inital call to get presigned url looks like this:
+Example of presigned url request payload:

 ```json
 {